Jeba-anika/campers-shop-backend/readme.md

 ### A Car rental reservation system backend.
-Live Link: https://car-rental-reservation-system-teal.vercel.app/
+Live Link: https://campers-shop-backend.vercel.app/

-Car rental reservation system backend built using Typescript, Express JS and Mongoose.
-This app helps a car rental business to keep track of cars and manage customer rentals.
+Campers Shop backend built using Typescript, Express JS and Mongoose.
+This app provides backend for an e-commerce website in which all the camping equipments can be found.

 - Technology used: